 Highlighting the Touchless Commerce Solutions for Retailers

-The coronavirus pandemic has required small businesses—retailers in particular—to make many changes to the way they operate.
+In 2020, small businesses—retailers in particular—were forced to make many changes to the way they operate.
 Perhaps one of the most noticeable changes has been a rise in contactless payments.
-This technology was available in many places prior to the pandemic, but has since become a preferred option for many retailers and consumers as they seek to reduce opportunities for virus transmission.
+This technology was already available in many places, but has since become a preferred option for many retailers and consumers as they seek to reduce opportunities for virus transmission.

 A survey conducted by Forrester for the National Retail Federation indicates that no-touch payments have increased for 69% of retailers surveyed since January 2020, and among those that have implemented contactless payments, 94% expect that increase will continue through 2021.
-On the consumer side, 19% of U.S. shoppers said they’d made a digital payment in a store for the first time in May 2020—and more than half said they’d likely continue once the pandemic has subsided.
+On the consumer side, 19% of U.S. shoppers said they’d made a digital payment in a store for the first time in May 2020—and more than half said they’d likely continue to pay digitally.